-- Provided independent academic expert reports and a description of each expert's qualifications for each 4-year program proposals (see Handbook Article 8.3.3). - Provided evidence of thoughtful responses to the issues and recommendations raised in the reports of the independent academic experts.
+- Provided independent academic expert reports and a description of each expert's qualifications for each 4-year program proposals. - Provided evidence of thoughtful responses to the issues and recommendations raised in the reports of the independent academic experts.

 APPENDIX D